Magneto from Marvel Comics

 Years ago I was reading a cosplay website and the cosplayer who owned the site wrote that the more she cosplayed, the more she wanted to make costumes that she would have once considered "tacky".
 I don't remember what website it was or who ran it but these words stuck with me, and as I've gotten older, I've found that they also apply to me.

 Because I had only a few weeks to make this costume, I ended up buying a red bodysuit as the base of this costume.
-I bought one made of cotton so that it would breathe.
 The bodysuit is the only part of this costume I didn't make.
-However, I did end up altering the bodysuit heavily, especially since it had a turtleneck style collar originally.
+However, I did end up altering the bodysuit since it had a turtleneck-style collar originally.

-Magneto's purple collar (the one with all the purple half-spheres stuck on it) was one of the hardest and most time-consuming parts of the costume to pattern and make, especially since it was almost entirely hand-sewn.
+Magneto's purple collar (the one with all the purple half-spheres stuck on it) was one of the trickiest parts of this costume to make.
 I decided to hand-sew it because I wanted to minimize the visible seams on this costume and I didn't want to use glue.

 I made this collar by layering fabric, fleece and heat-and-bond, and then hand-sewing purple spandex over it.
 The purple half-spheres are styrofoam balls I cut in half and hand-sewed purple-spandex to.
 I then hand-sewed the covered balls to the collar I had made using a curved needle.